China, the Olympic Sports Superpower and how it works

 Dreyer observes that the same rigid system that has catapulted virtual unknowns into fame and fortune needs a tectonic shift to win the hearts of the next generation of athletes.

 With the country’s newfound prosperity, families are increasingly reluctant to entrust their children to the care of the state-run sports factory.
 The onus is on the government to tap into the passion of its rising athletes and create a solid base of sportsmen who choose their own sport and strive to be the best in their field.

-Dreyer is a well-known expert in Chinese sports, occasionally appearing in media to give insights and opinions on developments.
-Before coming to China in 2008, the trailed the UK soccer scene for Sky Sports television channel and, later on, for Fox Soccer channel in New York.
+Dreyer is a well-known expert in Chinese sports, occasionally appearing in the media to give his insights and opinions.
+Before coming to China in 2008, he trailed the UK soccer scene for Sky Sports and later on for Fox Soccer in New York.

 The following key points were discussed:

 - Chinese society through the lens of sports

 - Sports that China tends to be competitive in